MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ## How is suggested content generated?

-Sales app uses AI to generate suggested email content.
+the Sales app uses AI to generate suggested email content.
 Trained on a vast number of text samples from the Internet, Copilot generates new content that looks and sounds like it's written by a person.

 Original content is generated every time, but it isn't always factual.
 In addition, the underlying technology uses AI that is trained on a wide range of internet sources.
 Some suggestions might include questionable or inappropriate content.
 It's your responsibility to edit generated suggestions so that your reply is accurate and appropriate.